 To schedule a tour for your group, contact Crystal Hartman at 352-273-3622 or email at firstname.lastname@example.org.

-Annually, FFS conduct 10 to 20 off-site programs for 1,500 to 3,000 youth and associated participants.
+In 2018, FFS conducted 26 off-site programs, reaching 3,091 youth and their chaperones.
 UF Faculty and staff, along with volunteers (generally graduate students and biologists) visit schools for career-day seminars and educational presentations on the biology and ecology of fish, aquatic plants, and aquatic invertebrates found in Florida streams, lakes, and ponds.

 FFS also conducts hands-on environmental education and ecology presentations and fishing days around the state.
 FFS works with groups such as 4-H, the YMCA, Scouts, Florida Fish and Wildlife Conservation Commission, U.S. Fish and Wildlife Service, local nature centers, and Ducks Unlimited to conduct these educational programs.
 FFS also hosts interactive exhibits at youth fairs, festivals (such as the Springs Festival, hosted annually by the Florida Department of Environmental Protection), and museums, which allows FFS to interact with large numbers of school-age children and their parents.